outlying/MpkTransit/README.md

 ## Data formats

-More about currently used data formats and sources
+More about currently used creator formats and sources

 ### MPK

-SQLite database downloaded from MPK website is used as data feed.
-The database is not documented so the meaning of the data must be inferred.
+SQLite database downloaded from MPK website is used as creator feed.
+The database is not documented so the meaning of the creator must be inferred.

 ### GTFS (Google Transit)